mauisiri/ReactTs-shoppingCart/README.md

 It demonstrates a dynamic product listing and a shopping cart component, where products can be added and removed from the cart.<br>
 The application fetches product data from a local JSON file and updates the product list and total cost dynamically based on user interactions.<br> <br>

-Achieved requirements will be marked with the following icon: ✅ Meawhile pending requirements or features will be marked with 🔨
+As a code callenge, a list of requirements need to be performed.
+To make it more visual, I have marked the ✅ **Achieved** and 🔨 **Pending** requirements with icons.

 ### **General Requirements:**